Microsoft SQL Server Transaction Log Settings

 - At the Guest Processing step of the wizard, make sure that the Enable application-aware processing check box is selected.

 - Click Applications.

 - In the displayed list, select a protection group or individual computer and click Edit.

-- In the Transaction logs section, select Process transaction logs with this job.
+- In the Microsoft VSS settings section, select Process transaction logs with this job.

 - In the Processing Settings window, click the SQL tab.

-- To specify a user account that Veeam Agent for Microsoft Windows will use to connect to the Microsoft SQL Server, select from the Specify Microsoft SQL Server account with database admin privileges list a user account that has access permissions on the database.
-To connect to the Microsoft SQL Server, you must use a Microsoft Windows user account that has sysadmin privileges on the Microsoft SQL Server.
-You cannot use Microsoft SQL Server accounts (for example, the SA account) to connect to the database.
+- To specify a user account that Veeam Agent will use to connect to the Microsoft SQL Server, select from the Specify Windows account with sysadmin role on SQL Server list a user account that has access permissions on the database.
+This account must be a Microsoft Windows user account with roles and permissions as specified in section Permissions for Guest Processing.
+Keep in mind that you cannot use Microsoft SQL Server accounts (for example, the SA account) to connect to the database.

 By default, the Use guest credentials option is selected in the list.
-With this option selected, Veeam Agent for Microsoft Windows will connect to the Microsoft SQL Server under the account that you have specified for the protected computer in the protection group settings.
+With this option selected, Veeam Agent will connect to the Microsoft SQL Server under the account that you have specified for the protected computer in the protection group settings.